 The release of the Unified Development Ordinance draft is planned for late summer/early fall 2021.
 To stay up to date, check in here at CharlotteUDO.org for updates.

-Yes.
+Yes!
 We want everyone in the community to have an opportunity to read and comment on the draft UDO.
 There will be chances for you to review draft regulations, react, and engage with our team to ensure your voice is heard.
-In the meantime, we appreciate your patience as we get closer to a public draft.

 I would like to participate on the Ordinance Advisory Committee (OAC).
 How can I?
 What is their purpose and role?